ssuryanarayanan/Qi-Docs/docs/QiNamespaces.rst

 within a tenant and holds its own set of Qi Types, Qi Streams, and Qi Stream Behaviors.
 For more information see `Qi Architecture <https://qi-docs.readthedocs.org/en/latest/Introducing_Qi.html#architecture>`__.

-To work with your Qi Tenant, you must create at least one Namespace in which to work.
+Within a Qi Tenant you must have at least one Namespace in which to work.
 You may create up to five namespaces within a tenant.
 If you use all five of your namespaces and want to create another, you can first delete an existing namespace and then create a new one.
 Contact OSIsoft if you require more than five namespaces within a tenant.